wutpppppppppppppppppp/house_prediction_cpe393/homework/homework.md

 ## 🔹 Exercise 5: Dockerize Your Own Model

 **Task:**
 Train a new model on a provided housing dataset and deploy it using the same Docker structure.
+The task is to build a regression model to predict the housing price.

 ---